A Survey of Token Compression for Efficient Multimodal Large Language Models: Discussions

 \subsubsection{\textbf{Deployment Hurdles}}

-Despite their potential, many token compression methods face significant barriers to real-world deployment, stemming from a fundamental incompatibility with current large-scale model architectures and applications.
+Despite their potential, many token compression methods face barriers to real-world deployment, stemming from a fundamental incompatibility with current large-scale model architectures and applications.

-A major challenge lies in their integration with modern acceleration libraries~\cite{dao2022flashattention,dao2023flashattention2}.
-Methods that rely on explicit attention scores to prune tokens cannot be seamlessly integrated into \textit{current optimized frameworks}, as these libraries fuse matrix multiplication and softmax operations to maximize throughput and minimize memory usage, thereby making those scores inaccessible.
+A major challenge lies in their integration with modern acceleration libraries~\citep{dao2022flashattention,dao2023flashattention2}.
+Methods that rely on explicit attention scores to prune tokens cannot be seamlessly integrated into \textit{current optimized frameworks}, as these libraries fuse matrix multiplication and softmax operations to maximize throughput and minimize memory usage, thus making those scores inaccessible.
 This creates a critical gap, as these compression methods cannot leverage the performance gains of state-of-the-art deployment pipelines.

-Furthermore, the design of certain techniques creates a fundamental disconnect with \textit{multi-turn conversational tasks}.
+Furthermore, task-aware token compression methods are not suit for \textit{multi-turn conversational tasks}.
 Methods that perform token compression internally within the model's backbone or rely on cross-modal fusion are not natively compatible with this type of application.
 They lack an efficient mechanism to carry over and update a compressed representation across turns, instead requiring a costly re-computation of the entire conversation history for each new query.